Can You Apply for a Green Card While on a Tourist Visa?

 There are a few other options, as well, so you should talk to an attorney about filing an adjustment of status application and underlying petition if you’re in the U.S. on a visitor visa.

 This article will focus on the most common types of cases we help people with when they change their status from a tourist visa to a lawful permanent resident of the U.S. or “green card holder” as well as frequently asked questions.
-Please note that change of status to lawful permanent resident may be available for other non-immigrant visa holders such as F-1, H-1B, or H-3 visas.
+Please note that a change of status to lawful permanent resident may be available for other non-immigrant visa holders such as F-1, H-1B, or H-3 visas.

 Family-Based Adjustment of Status